 But it was really fun for me to ride in a procession with the vesporeans.
 We must have been a sight to behold with our colourful and eye catching scooter.
 Everywhere we go, there will be someone waving and shouting, “Vespa!
 Vespa!” at us.
 I saw that there were also other motorcycle group along the road.
 Even they were waving and giving us the thumbs up.
 I feel happy and proud.

 After about 3 hours, we finally reached Malacca!
-It was already noon so it was hot hot hot!
-The gang went to have lunch at the famous Chicken Rice Ball restaurant.
-But as the place wasnt halal, I didnt eat there.
+It was already noon so it was uncomfortably hot.
+The gang went to have lunch at a famous Chicken Rice Ball restaurant.
+But as the place wasnt halal, I didn’t eat there.
 Roadster was really nice to accompany me for lunch as we searched for a suitable place to eat.

-We stumbled upon an indian restaurant and feasted on the yummilicious chicken biryani.
-Even though I wasnt so hungry, I find myself polishing off the rice.
+We stumbled upon an Indian restaurant and feasted on the delicious chicken biryani.
+Even though I wasn’t that hungry, I find myself polishing off the rice.
 It was so good!

 After lunch, Roadster wanted to go shopping.
 So I took the chance to roam around by myself and take pictures.
-As Malacca was formerly colonised by the Dutch and the portuguese, there are a number of landmarks here which had a European look.
+As Malacca was formerly colonised by the Dutch and the Portuguese, there were a number of landmarks here which had a European look.

-The colourful streets itself too made me feel like I was walking back in time.
-There are loads of antique things and sights.
+The colourful streets made me feel like I was walking back in time.
+There were loads of antique things and sights.

-There is a river down the path that I was walking at and I admired the view.
-Just as I was daydreaming at how nice it would be to take a dip on this hot day.
-I saw something interesting …
+There was a river down the path that I was walking at and I admired the view.
+Just as I was daydreaming at how nice it would be to take a dip on this hot day, I saw something interesting …

 Later on we grouped back together and rode around the Malaccan town and did a quick bout of shopping and then it was time to head back.

-I always get nervous at times like these.
-Visibility is low and tempers are high.
+I always get nervous at times like these as visibility is low and tempers are high.
 Accidents always happen on the roads when there’s a heavy downpour.
-And true enough, there were at least 3 accidents which I saw along the way home.
+And true enough, there were at least 3 accidents that I saw along the way home.

 Every motorist wanted to go back home so much so that they squeezed through everywhere!
-Even the cars and busses cut into the shoulder lane!
+Even the cars and buses cut into the shoulder lane!